openLOWDIN/openLOWDIN_manual/_sources/code/outputs.rst.txt

      - Same that STANDARD but including 1s GTO for each classical particles with zero contribution in the MO.

 All three formats work with the MOLDEN software.
 Other visualization codes may require the MIXED or QUANTUM formats.

-       If CI or NOCI calculations with "CIStatesToPrint" greater that zero were selected, the molden files will use the CI or NOCI natural orbitals.
-Also, adding "state=N" in the moldenFile line allow us to select the natural orbitals of the Nth excited state.

 See :ref:`molden example` for full input examples to generate molden files